cloudfoundry/stratos/website/README.md

 1. Add to the top `<label of version to be displayed in website>:<version of repo to checkout that contains required docs>:<show version in versions drop down`.
 For example `[ "4.0.0:4.0.0:true"]`
 1. Commit, push and merge changes

+> Note - the most recent version (first in array) MUST be visible in the drop down.
+This is the version that is picked by Docusaurus as the default

 Everything else should be handled by the CI process (building with all versions in file and publishing)